leaseweb knowledge base logo - white color on the orange background

 Now that we saw how to create a user or service account to authenticate against the API server with a certificate or a bearer token, we will look into role and permission.
 We will use the user laurent we created with a certificate in the first part of this document but both user and ServiceAccount are treated the same way.

-Now that the user laurent can authenticate against the cluster we need to give him a role which in turn give permission to do action on the cluster. for the purpose of this demonstration we will create a rolebinding and assign that role to the laurent user.
+Now that the user laurent can authenticate against the cluster we need to give him a role which in turn give permission to do action on the cluster.
+For the purpose of this demonstration, we will create a rolebinding and assign that role to the laurent user.

 Permissions